What Is Lube Made From And Is It Safe?

 Fragrances, flavors, or dyes can lead to skin irritation.

-Our recommended water-based lubricants have been heavily researched and personally tested by our team — so you won’t have to wonder if you’re selecting a body-safe product.
+Our recommended water-based lubricants, including the best lubes for women, have been heavily researched and personally tested by our team — so you won’t have to wonder if you’re selecting a body-safe product.

 What Is In Silicone-Based Lube?